mkdocs/mkdocs/docs/index.md

 As a shortcut, we can use Jasper Van der Jeugt's ['lorum-markdownum' website](https://github.com/jaspervdj/lorem-markdownum) site to generate pages of random Markdown text automatically:

     $ curl 'jaspervdj.be/lorem-markdownum/markdown.txt' > docs/index.md

-    $ curl 'jaspervdj.be/lorem-markdownum/markdown.txt' > docs/about.md
+When you're done the directory layout should look like this:

-When you're done the `docs` directory should look like this:
+    mkdocs.yml

-    $ ls docs
+    docs/
-    about.md index.md
+        index.md

 Okay, we're ready to build  our documentation now.
-MkDocs comes with a built-in webserver, that lets you preview your documentation as you work on it.
+MkDocs comes with a built-in webserver that lets you preview your documentation as you work on it.
 We start the webserver by making sure we're in the same directory as the `mkdocs.yml` config file, and then running the `mkdocs serve` command:

     $ mkdocs serve
 	Running at: http://127.0.0.1:8000/